Postgraduate Certificate in Humanities

 Made up of

 This certificate course, part of our postgraduate programme in the humanities, is for those who want to develop their research and analytical skills and upgrade their qualifications.
 It will suit anyone with appropriate entry qualifications who has a passion for the arts and is looking for an intellectual challenge.
 This certificate allows you to tailor your studies to your particular subject interest.
-At present our postgraduate certificate includes modules from subject lines in art history, classical studies, music and philosophy.

 Planning your studies